Spring Term Schedule

 |

 This course teaches the principles of modern cell and tissue engineering with a focus on understanding and manipulating the interactions between cells and their environment.
 After a brief overview of Cell and Tissue Engineering, the course covers 5 areas of the field.
 These are: 1) Physiology for Tissue Engineering; 2) Bioreactors and Biomolecule Production; 3) Materials for Tissue Engineering; 4) Cell Cultures and Bioreactors and 5) Drug Delivery and Drug Discovery.
 Within each of these topics the emphasis is on analytical skills and instructors will assume knowledge of chemistry, mass transfer, fluid mechanics, thermodynamics and physiology consistent with the Cell and Tissue Engineering Track in BME.
 In a term project, students must present written and oral reports on a developing or existing application of Cell and Tissue Engineering.
 The reports must address the technology behind the application, the clinical need and any ethical implications.
-YOUR MUST REGISTER FOR A RECITATION AND A LAB WHEN REGISTERING FOR THE MAIN COURSE.
+YOUR MUST REGISTER FOR A LAB WHEN REGISTERING FOR THE MAIN COURSE.
 Prerequisites: BME260, CHE225 (OR ME123) CHE244 and one of the following Cell Biology courses: BME211, BME411, BIOL202, BIOL210 or Permission of Instructor.

 |